k7f/aces/README.md

 In principle, `aces` should build wherever `rustc` and `cargo` runs.
-Its executables should run on any [platform](https://forge.rust-lang.org/platform-support.html) supporting Rust `std` library.
+Its executables should run on any [platform](https://forge.rust-lang.org/platform-support.html) supporting the Rust `std` library.
 Be aware, though, that the project is very much a WIP.
 The main toolchain used in development is nightly channel of Rust 1.37.

 ## Library